People often keep it a secret, but the urge to self-harm isn’t uncommon, especially in adolescents and young adults. Many overcome it with treatment.

 - Dialectical behavioral therapy can help a person learn positive coping methods

 If your symptoms are overwhelming or severe, your doctor may recommend a short stay in a psychiatric hospital.
 A hospital offers a safe environment where you can focus your energy on treatment.

 Perhaps you have noticed a friend or family member with frequent bruises or bandages.
 If someone is wearing long sleeves and pants even in hot weather, they may be trying to hide injuries or scarring.

 Keep in mind that this is a behavior that might be part of a larger condition and there may be additional signs of emotional distress.
-He or she might make statements that sound hopeless or worthless, have poor impulse control, or have difficulty getting along with others.
+They might make statements that sound hopeless or worthless, have poor impulse control, or have difficulty getting along with others.

-If you’re worried a family member or friend might be hurting herself, ask her how she’s doing and be prepared to listen to the answer, even if it makes you uncomfortable.
+If you’re worried a family member or friend might be hurting themself, ask them how they're doing and be prepared to listen to the answer, even if it makes you uncomfortable.
 This may be a hard subject to understand.
-One of the best things is tell them that while you may not fully understand, you’ll be there to help.
+One of the best things is to tell them that while you may not fully understand, you’ll be there to help.
 Don’t dismiss emotions or try to turn it into a joke.